 3.2.
 What steps have been taken to determine whether the policy to be given effect by this Bill is consistent with the principles of the Treaty of Waitangi?

-Treasury officials consulted with Te Puni Kōkiri and Te Arawhiti to determine whether the changes in the Bill are consistent with the principles of the Treaty of Waitangi.
+Treasury officials consulted with Te Puni Kōkiri and Te Arawhiti to determine whether the changes in the Overseas Investment Amendment Bill (No 2) were consistent with the principles of the Treaty of Waitangi.